-Environmental Management and Pollution Control (Distributed Atmospheric Emissions) Regulations to control the manufacture, importation for sale and sale of wood heaters prohibiting those that do not meet the current Australian Standards for efficiency, (AS/NZS 4012:2014) and emissions (AS/NZS 4013:2014).
+Environmental Management and Pollution Control (Distributed Atmospheric Emissions) Regulations 2018 to control the manufacture, importation for sale and sale of wood heaters prohibiting those that do not meet the current Australian Standards for efficiency, (AS/NZS 4012:2014) and emissions (AS/NZS 4013:2014).

 Additional information on the regulations is provided in the following explanatory pamphlets:

 For more information on how you can help improve air quality follow the links below.